 - A developer was less experienced and didn't know better.

-- A developer was simply having a bad day.
+- A developer was having a bad day.

 - There was a deadline rush and the developer 'stuck with what they know' rather than spending the time investigating a better technique.